TonyCalvez/DEEPDART/README.md

     - Plug the power cable
     - Start the Jetson Developer Kit with the button POWERBIN and click on the button REC simultaneously during 2 secs

-- The programs and libraries on the host (Error : unavailable for my Linux 19.04)
+- The programs and libraries on the host (Error : unavailable for my Ubuntu 19.04)

 - The programs and libraries on the Jetson TX2